Cinema of Switzerland

-The film industry based in Switzerland dates to the 1930s.
-It is influenced by the neighboring countries of France, Germany and Italy, with which it shares languages.
+The Cinema of Switzerland encompasses the film industry and cinematography of Switzerland.
+The film industry based in Switzerland dates to the 1930s and is influenced by the neighboring countries of France, Germany and Italy, with which it shares languages.
 Before the mid-1960s Swiss films were often sentimental, but the French New Wave led to more experimental cinema.
+As of 2014, The Swissmakers (1978) is the highest grossing Swiss film of all time.

 The Solothurn Film Festival was founded in 1966 with a declaration of showing the modern reality of Swiss Life.
 It is the most important festival for Swiss film productions.
 The Locarno Festival founded in 1946 is an annual film festival held every August in Locarno, Switzerland.

-As of 2014, The Swissmakers (1978) (Die Schweizermacher) is the highest grossing Swiss film of all time.
+Language and subtitles

 In German-speaking cantons, French-language films usually have German subtitles.
 Likewise, in French-speaking cantons, German-language films usually have French subtitles.
 Adult-oriented films in foreign languages are often screened with original audio and double subtitles in German and French.
 Children-oriented films in foreign languages are usually dubbed.

+The habit of subtitling rather than dubbing films persists in German-speaking areas into the 21st century, partly because dialect does not lend itself well to intertitles and is better suited to spoken cinema.

+History

+Early cinema and silent film era

+Cinema first appeared in Switzerland at the 1896 Geneva National Exhibition, where French pioneers Auguste and Louis Lumière's projectionists presented the cinematograph using an invention patented the previous year.
+Some films came from Paris, while others were shot, developed and edited on site.
+Soon, projections multiplied in fairs, music halls and circuses.

+Only a few films produced before World War I have been preserved.
+The Swiss Film Archive (Cinémathèque suisse) in Lausanne, co-founded by Freddy Buache, began systematically archiving films of all genres in 1948.

+In the early years of the 20th century, traveling cinema gave way to permanent venues which contributed to the subsequent development of specialized distribution and financing.
+During the silent film era, which lasted until the late 1920s, domestic production remained embryonic with few attempts at making Swiss films.
+Swiss Americans made a film about the Birth of the Confederation in the Alps in 1924.
+The Swiss mountains and lakes would serve as backdrops for filmmakers from around the world for decades to come.

+Most Swiss films made before 1930 are rarities or curiosities, lacking significant artistic substance and having limited distribution.
+However, it was during this period that the foundations of the current distribution system were laid, based essentially on importing films produced in neighboring countries and the United States.
+In the 1930s, the desire for autonomous production emerged, but with little effect.
+Public and private financiers believed that, given the narrowness and linguistic diversity of the domestic market, film production would hardly be profitable.